Top 10 Concerns Caused By Mold!

 According to Medical News Today, asthma affects 300 million people in the world and more than 22 million Americans.
 Although people of all ages suffer from the disease, it most often starts in childhood, currently affecting 6 million children in the US.
 Asthma kills about 255,000 people worldwide every year.

 Asthma is a respiratory condition marked by spasms in the bronchi of the lungs, causing difficulty in breathing.
 According to WebMD, no one really knows what causes asthma, but what is known is that it is a chronic inflammatory disease of the airways.
 Trigger and causes of asthma include allergies, tobacco smoke, environmental factors, obesity, genetics, and other factors.
+Our team recently wrote a detailed guide on Living With Asthma – A Guide For Seniors.

 According to Michael Pinto, CEO, of Wonder Makers Environmental, there is mounting evidence pointing to the link between mold and asthma.